 This year, my preschool students were SO into block play!
+Wooden blocks can be used for all of the preschool themes you can think of, making them a great option for centers.
 Every year I have children who adore playing in our building center, but this year’s kiddos went above and beyond.
 Every single child in this year’s class spent so much time planning, creating, building, and learning with block play.

 get more creative with block play